equinix/terraform-provider-equinix/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.

 Be cautious when using the `packet_project` resource.
-Packet is invoicing per project, so creating man new projects will cause your Packet bill to fragment.
+Packet is invoicing per project, so creating many new projects will cause your Packet bill to fragment.
 If you want to keep your Packet bill simple, please re-use your existing projects.

 ## Example Usage